Athletic Department

 Career Development

-The QUEST Career Development office can be effectively utilized as a resource center for career planning and decision making throughout the undergraduate years.
+The Career Development office can be effectively utilized as a resource center for career planning and decision making throughout the undergraduate years.
 Students utilizing the office can explore and identify career goals while developing the appropriate credentials to successfully enter the employment market or continue their education following graduation.

-The QUEST Career Development resource area and website contains publications related to career development and occupational fields including FOCUS – a computerized system assisting one in reaching career and educational planning solutions, the Juniata Career Term (JCT) database, a listing of alumni, parents and friends interested and willing to serve as career advisors and contacts, and JuniataJobs.com, a comprehensive career management tool connecting students with employers.
-Support is offered in career decision making, planning for graduate or professional school, and identifying business, industry, or governmental organizations for potential employment.
+The Career Development resource area and website contains publications related to career development and occupational fields including FOCUS – a computerized system assisting one in reaching career and educational planning solutions, the Juniata Career Term (JCT) database, a listing of alumni, parents and friends interested and willing to serve as career advisors and contacts, andHandshake is a one-stop shop for students to find and secure jobs and internships; and for employers and organizations of all sizes to connect with Juniata students and recent graduates.
 There are workshops on job-seeking strategies, résumé writing, networking, interview techniques, and graduate school selection and planning and Juniata Career day: A job, internship, and networking fair attended annually by nearly 100 employers and 500 students.

 Ellis Hall provides many services and conveniences for members of the Juniata College community.
 The following are located in Ellis: